AmitKumarDas/Decisions/blogs/installer_the_way_I_think.md

     labels:
     # will add these annotation(s) to all the resources
     annotations:
-    # specify complete resource or partial resource spec to install
-    # a future item; may or may not required; a classic case for overlays
-    resources:
-    # kind can be CASTemplate
-    - kind:
-      # make use of specific parts of the kind
-      spec: |
-        # type can be SPC or CStor Volume or Jiva Volume
-        type:
-        defaultConfig:
-    - kind:
-      # doc can be the entire resource
-      doc: |
 uninstall:
   # remove all resources from test namespace with 0.7.0 as the version
   - version: 0.7.0